Thosperis/WiiMouse/README.md

 The + button increases the Dpad sensitivity

-The Home button "holds" the mouse in postition so you can move the controller down and use the Dpad instead.
+The Home button "holds" the mouse in postition so you can move the controller down and use the Dpad instead, Dpad also automatically does this but once you let go it tracks the pointer again.

 The 1 button increases the pointer sensitivity